kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ## Questions 66-70

 ### Question 66
+During physical examination for the purpose of life insurance, a 38-year-old man is found to have a left inguinal mass.
+The right testis is palpated in the scrotum and is of normal size, but a left testis cannot be palpated in the scrotum.
+Ultrasonography shows that the inguinal mass is consistent with a cryptorchid testis.
+Which of the following approaches is most appropriate to deal with this patient’s testicular abnormality?

+    A. Perform orchidopexy
+    B. Remove both testes
+    C. Commence testosterone therapy
+    D. Remove only the cryptorchid testis
+    E. Perform a chromosome analysis

 ### Question 67
+A 78-year-old healthy man is noticed on a routine annual check-up to have a firm nodule palpable in the prostate on digital rectal examination.
+Microscopic examination of the biopsies of this nodule show small, crowded glands containing cells with prominent nucleoli in the nuclei.
+This man is most likely to have which of the following conditions?

+    A. Benign prostatic hyperplasia
+    B. Chronic prostatitis
+    C. Metastatic urothelial carcinoma
+    D. Infarction of the prostate
+    E. Adenocarcinoma of the prostate

 ### Question 68
+After a bee sting adrenaline is injected to prevent:

+    A. Local immune complex formation
+    B. Systemic anaphylaxis
+    C. Interleukin release from macrophages
+    D. Binding of anti-receptor antibody
+    E. Complement activation

 ### Question 69
+A 22-year-old woman has a solitary thyroid nodule.
+Which of the following statements about a solitary thyroid nodule is true?

+    A. Hot nodules are much more likely to be neoplastic than cold ones
+    B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions
+    C. Excision biopsy has no role in the management of a solitary thyroid nodule
+    D. The actual type of a neoplasm is always determined by FNA cytology (FNAC)
+    E. Sudden increase in the size of a solitary nodule over a period of 24 hours is a definite sign of malignancy

 ### Question 70
+Tamoxifen is a chemopreventive agent in breast cancer.
+Which of the following statements about tamoxifen is true?

+    A. It causes breast epithelial cells to rest in G0 phase
+    B. It is effective for women with hormone-receptor-negative breast cancer
+    C. It has no effect on other body tissues and organs apart from the breast
+    D. It is not effective in premenopausal patients
+    E. It has side-effects similar to those of natural progesterone

 ## Questions 71-75

 ### Question 71
+The histology report of a patient who had undergone surgery to remove a lump involving the right lobe of the thyroid gland came back as papillary carcinoma.
+Which of the following statements about this tumour is true?

+    A. It is commonly seen only in old age
+    B. It classically presents with bone pain and tetany
+    C. It has a poor prognosis
+    D. It disseminates via the haematogenous route
+    E. It is treated by total

 ### Question 72
+A patient with fat malabsorption caused by biliary tract disease develops vitamin K deficiency.
+Which of the following clotting factors will not be carboxylated in this patient?

+    A. Factor VII
+    B. Factor V
+    C. Factor XII
+    D. Factor XI
+    E. Factor VIII

 ### Question 73
+A patient with a defective neutrophil NADPH oxidase system will be unable to generate: A Bactericidal permeability increasing protein B Reactive oxygen intermediates C Lysozyme D Major basic protein E Defensins

 ### Question 74
+The critical step in the elaboration of the biological functions of complement is the activation of:

+    A. C1
+    B. C2
+    C. C3
+    D. C4
+    E. C5

 ### Question 75
+The intrinsic clotting pathway is triggered by activation of Hageman factor (factor XII) on contact with negatively charged surfaces, such as collagen and basement membranes.
+Which other system is triggered by activation of factor XII?

+    A. Complement system
+    B. Renin–angiotensin system
+    C. Cyclo-oxygenase pathway
+    D. Kinin system
+    E. Lipoxygenase pathway

 ## Questions 76-80

 ### Question 76
+A 72-year-old woman is diagnosed with carcinoma of the gallbladder.
+Which of the following statements about this tumour is true?

+    A. Carcinoma of the gallbladder predominantly affects males
+    B. Gallstones are not associated with this tumour
+    C. At the time of diagnosis most tumours are limited to the gallbladder
+    D. Of the tumours, 95% are squamous cell carcinomas
+    E. The 5-year survival rate is 1% despite surgical intervention

 ### Question 77
+A 35-year-old man presented with a painless, slow-growing, mobile, discrete mass within the superficial lobe of the parotid gland.
+He underwent superficial parotidectomy.
+Histology of the mass showed epithelial elements dispersed within a mesenchyme-like background of loose myxoid tissue containing islands of cartilage and foci of bone.
+This patient is most likely to have:

+    A Oncocytoma
+    B Warthin’s tumour
+    C Pleomorphic adenoma
+    D Basal cell adenoma
+    E Canalicular adenoma

 ### Question 78
+Three days after a fracture of the right femur and tibia, a patient on the orthopaedic ward was noticed to develop sudden onset of tachypnoea, dyspnoea and tachycardia, accompanied by progressive delirium and a diffuse petechial rash in non-dependent areas.
+This clinical picture is suggestive of:

+    A. Pulmonary embolism
+    B. Fat embolism
+    C. Disseminated intravascular coagulation
+    D. Air embolism
+    E. Systemic thromboembolism

 ### Question 79
+Mast cells have cytoplasmic membrane-bound granules that contain a variety of biologically active mediators.
+Which of the following is a mediator contained within mast-cell granules?

+    A Chondroitin sulphate
+    B Leukotriene C4 (LTC4)
+    C Prostaglandin
+    D2 D Platelet-activating factor
+    E IL-1

 ### Question 80
+Which of the following cytokines is an endogenous pyrogen?

+    A Transforming growth factor-β
+    B IL-2
+    C Interferon-γ
+    D IL-1
+    E IL-6

 ## Questions 81-85

 ### Question 81

 ### Question 82

 ### Question 83

 ### Question 84

 ### Question 85

 ## Questions 86-90